-See our blog and In the News pages for articles on the benefits of restricting children's exposure to all kinds of media.
+See our blog for articles on the benefits of restricting children's exposure to all kinds of media.

 Green Meadow Waldorf School is dedicated to nurturing each child's capacity for creative imagination, independent thinking and positive action.
 The school's efforts to foster students' healthy emotional development and meaningful relationships with their environment are undermined by those encounters with media that separate children from authentic experience and promote a distorted, developmentally inappropriate and consumerist view of the world.
 Students best learn to use electronic media as a resource and tool when these media are introduced after children have developed a rich experiential foundation.
 Media thus become a supplement to, not a substitute for, the richness of direct experience.

-Please see the full text of our media policy here, on pages 39-43 of the Parent Handbook, including grade-specific support for implementation.
+Please see the full text of our media policy in the Parent Handbook, on pages 28-31, including grade-specific support for implementation.